SAP-samples/teched2025-AD164/exercises/ex10/README.md

 > The Entity Manipulation Language (EML) is an extension of the ABAP language which offers a type-safe, API-based access to RAP business objects directly by using ABAP.
 EML has an SQL-like syntax.
 >
 > EML is used to implement the transactional behavior of RAP BOs and also access existing RAP BOs from outside the RAP context.
 > EML interacts with business objects by triggering their operations for specified entities.
-An operation can only be triggered by EML if the operation is specified for the relevant entity in the behavior definition and if it implemented accordingly.
+An operation can only be triggered by EML if the operation is specified for the relevant entity in the behavior definition and if it is implemented accordingly.
 >
 > When consuming a RAP BO instance via EML, the consumer application is responsible for triggering the `COMMIT` operation after `MODIFY` statement to persist the changes temporary stored in the transactional buffer to the SAP HANA database.
 >